vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 |Medium|16-23|32-48
 |Large|>24|>48|

 The number of virtual services that can be deployed per controller cluster is directly proportional to the controller cluster size.
-Please refer to the NSX ALB [Configuration Maximum guide](https://configmax.esp.vmware.com/guest?vmwareproduct=NSX%20Advanced%20Load%20Balancer&release=21.1.3&categories=119-0c) for more information.
+See the NSX ALB [Configuration Maximum guide](https://configmax.esp.vmware.com/guest?vmwareproduct=NSX%20Advanced%20Load%20Balancer&release=21.1.3&categories=119-0c) for more information.

 ## Service Engine Sizing Guidelines

-The Service Engines can be configured with a minimum of 1 vCPU core and 1 GB RAM up to a maximum of 64 vCPU cores and 256 GB RAM The following table provides guidance to size a Service Engine VM with regards to performance:
+The Service Engines can be configured with a minimum of 1 vCPU core and 1 GB RAM up to a maximum of 64 vCPU cores and 256 GB RAM.
+The following table provides guidance for sizing a Service Engine VM with regards to performance:

 |**Performance metric**|**Per core performance**|**Maximum performance on a single Service Engine VM**|
 | :- | :- |:-|